joehahn/spark-one-off/README.md

 for getting  a computation performed in parallel on a throwaway Spark EMR cluster, exporting output to S3, and then visualizing that output via a persistent Jupyter dashboard.
 Storing output in S3 and terminating the EMR cluster after the Spark job completes also keeps compute costs very low.
-The workflow described here is also illustrated by the following architecture diagram, which shows how all of these AWS components interact:
+This workflow is also illustrated by the following architecture diagram, which shows how all of these AWS components interact:

 (architecture diagram)

-Other users are invited to use this template in their own work, and that would require replacing the reference to make_training_data.py (which is called by piggyback.sh and generates some mock data) and mlp.py (which fits a neural network model to that mock data).
-Other lines in piggyback.sh export that data to an S3 folder that you would likely want to alter.
-And the script athena_tables.sh lands some Athena table schemas on those S3 folders, that script would also need to be adapted to your use-case.
+Other users are invited to use this template in their own work, and that would require (i.) replacing the reference to make_training_data.py (which is called by piggyback.sh and generates some mock data) and mlp.py (which fits a neural network model to that mock data) to your desired Spark computation, (ii.) changing the lines in piggyback.sh that export data to your desired folder in S3, and (iii.) adapting the script athena_tables.sh (which lands some Athena table schemas on the S3 folders) to your use-case.

 To launch this cluster, first confirm that you satisfy the Requirements that are noted below, and then execute